Bathrooms Home Fixes You Can DIY Home Improvement Projects YouTube

 To get started, you’ll want to find the set screw.

-Next, unscrew it with an allen or hex key.
+Next, unscrew it with an Allen or hex key.

 That will remove the entire plastic piece- keep the screw with it and set it aside.